-Although it may seem like it at the time, bankruptcies aren’t the end of the world.
-In fact, they can be a great way to start over after experiencing serious financial hardship.
+Although it may seem like it at the time, bankruptcy isn't the end of the world.
+It can sometimes end up a great way to start over after experiencing serious financial hardship.

 What’s the bankruptcy process?

-After declaring bankruptcy, you are classified as ‘undischarged bankruptcy’.
-This lasts for three years and refers to being in the process of bankruptcy or insolvency.
-During this period you cannot travel overseas, can own limited assets, and cannot apply for credit products like home loans.
+After declaring bankruptcy you are officially deemed an 'undischarged bankruptcy' This usually lasts for three years and means you're in the process of bankruptcy or insolvency.
 The Australian Financial Security Authority (AFSA) will appoint a trustee to oversee the assets you own and pay your debts back as best possible.
+During this period you cannot travel overseas without your trustee's permission, can own only limited assets, and typically cannot apply for credit products like home loans.

-Once this period ends, you are classified as ‘discharged bankruptcy'.
-This means you are released from your bankruptcy and free from the restrictions imposed on you, like applying for a home loan or travelling overseas.
-However, your name will be permanently recorded on the National Personal Insolvency Index (NPII).
+Once this period ends you become a 'discharged bankruptcy'.
+This means you are released from your bankruptcy and free from the restrictions imposed on you, including applying for a home loan.
+However, your name will still be permanently recorded on the National Personal Insolvency Index (NPII).

 How long after going bankrupt can I get a home loan?

-Although you can technically get a home loan when you are classified as discharged bankrupt, it’s not recommended you immediately start applying for loans.
-Your bankruptcy will continue to show up on your credit report for two years from when your bankruptcy ends or, five years from the date you became bankrupt, whichever is later.
-It’ll take time to rebuild your credit rating, so it’s recommended you wait at least two years before applying for a home loan.
+Although you can technically get a home loan once you are classified as discharged bankrupt, it’s not recommended you immediately start applying for loans.
+Your bankruptcy will continue to show up on your credit report for two years from when your bankruptcy ends or five years from the date you became bankrupt, whichever is later.
+It’ll take time to rebuild your credit rating so it’s recommended you wait at least two years before applying for a home loan.

-Additionally, AFSA will be monitoring your financial behaviour in the period of discharged bankruptcy.
+AFSA may also be monitoring your financial behaviour in the period of discharged bankruptcy.
 In some cases, you can’t manage a company in this period, and failure to comply with AFSA may result in penalties such as an extension on the bankruptcy period or even imprisonment.

 How to apply for home loans after bankruptcy

-Home loans can be much more difficult to obtain after going bankrupt.
+Home loans can be more difficult to obtain after going bankrupt.
 Lenders want to be confident you will be able to repay the loan and seeing a bankruptcy on your credit file will hinder your chances of being approved.
-Lenders will sometimes check the NPII but in any case, you will need to notify them of your bankruptcy.
+Lenders will sometimes check the NPII but in any case you'll have to notify them of your bankruptcy.

-Major lenders often won’t lend to people who have gone bankrupt before and if you previously had a home loan with a lender when going bankrupt, they will almost definitely not lend to you.
-That’s why it’s often recommended you seek out a specialist lender who may be willing to lend to people with sub-par credit histories.
-Examples of these may include:
+Major lenders often won’t lend to people who have gone bankrupt before and if you previously had a home loan with a lender when going bankrupt, they are unlikely to lend to you.
+It’s often recommended you seek out a specialist lender more willing to lend to people with sub-par credit histories.
+Examples may include:

 As you’re considered a higher risk borrower, your mortgage is likely to be different from a regular mortgage.
 These differences include:

-Higher interest rates: It’s unlikely you’ll be able to take advantage of the record-low interest rates currently offered by many lenders.
-Despite this, you should still try to compare loans to ensure you’re getting a fair go.
+• Higher interest rates: Lenders will generally charge higher rates on higher risk customers, while it's also likely bad credit home loan lenders will have higher rates than others.
+Despite this you should still try to shop around to ensure you’re getting a fair go.
 If you’re not very confident, consider consulting a mortgage broker.

 It’s because of these factors it’s recommended you wait two years before applying for a loan.
 Doing so can help you prove to a lender you can service the loan by building up good credit behaviour.
-This will also give you time to save up for the larger deposit which may be required.
+This will also give you time to save up for the larger deposit which may be required by the lender.

 Types of home loans you can get after bankruptcy